unicode-org/message-format-wg/experiments/stasm/spec/registry.md

 The main building block of the registry is the `<function>` element.
 It represents an implementation of a custom function available to translation at runtime.
 A function defines a human-readable _description_ of its behavior and one or more _signatures_ of how to call it.

 The `<signature>` element defines the calling context of a function with the `type` attribute.
 A `type="format"` function can only be called inside a placeholder inside translatable text.
 A `type="match"` function can only be called inside a selector.
+Signatures with a non-empty `locales` attribute are locale-specific.

 A signature may define the type of input it accepts with one or more `<input>` elments.
 Note that in MessageFormat 2.0 functions can only ever accept one positional argument.
 Multiple `<input>` elements can be used to define different validation rules for this single argument input, together with appropriate human-readable descriptions.

 A signature may also define one or more `<param>` elements representing _named options_ to the function.
 Parameters are optional by default, unless the `required` attribute is present.
-They may be locale-specific.
 They accept either a finite enumeration of values (the `values` attribute) or validate they input with a regular expression (the `regex` attribute).

 Matching-function signatures additionally include one or more `<match>` elements to define the keys against which they're capable of matching.

 ## Example

 The following `registry.xml` is an example of a registry file which may be provided by an implementation to describe its built-in functions.
+For the sake of brevity, only `locales="en"` is considered.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>